aleksej-paschenko/ton-blog/gasless/gasless.md

 ## Gasless transactions on TON

 Finally, W5 has become the default wallet contract on TON supported by all major players in the ecosystem.
-W4 being in production for almost two years is deprecated.

-W5 is a significant improvement over W4 and will bring lots of new features to the TON ecosystem.
+W5 is a significant improvement over the previous version v4 and will bring lots of new features to the TON ecosystem.
 Gasless transactions are one of the most anticipated features.

 This post will explain how gasless transactions work in TON and how they are implemented by Tonkeeper.